Winter 2023 Newsletter

-MBA Winter 2023 The MBA Newsletter is published 4 times per year.
+MBA Fall 2023 The MBA Newsletter is published 4 times per year.
 To view it, you may use the freely available Adobe Reader

-MBA Summer 2022 The MBA Newsletter is published 4 times per year.
-To view it, you may use the freely available Adobe Reader program.
+MBA Summer 2023 The MBA Newsletter is published 4 times per year.
+To view it, you may use the freely available Adobe Reader

-MBA Spring 2022 The MBA Newsletter is published 4 times per year.
-To view it, you may use the freely available Adobe Reader program.
+MBA Spring 2023 The MBA Newsletter is published 4 times per year.
+To view it, you may use the freely available Adobe Reader

 Presentation by:Dr. Rob Currie Dr. Rob CurrieProfessor, HeadDepartment of EntomologyFaculty of Agricultural and Food SciencesUniversity of Manitoba Dr. Currie (Rob) is a Professor and Head in the Department of Entomology at the University of Manitoba.
 Rob’s main research interest relates to the biology and management of bees (honey bees, leafcutting bees and native pollinators) and the crops that they pollinate.
 A major focus of his research is how parasites and diseases interact with other stressors such as nutrition to negatively impact the survival of bees during the winter.This free webinar is being organized for the beekeeping industry of Manitoba to […]